Ben435/Learning/topics/cloudflare-workers/README.md

 * Every request will be lowest latency
 * Access to worker KV storage (100 namespaces, 1gb storage 10mil read, 1mil write, 1mil delete, 1mil list, pay for more)

+## Runtime Environment

+Running in essentially V8 isolates.
+Looks modified, as they've overriden some functionality, especially around web requests and the time API's.
+Supports raw V8 JS, so essentially anything you can run in Chrome.
+This can be a bit weird, because as a server-side environment, you might expect NodeJS support, but its not.
+Can use `type = 'webpack'` in the `wrangler.toml` to run the default webpack config over your code, else it'll error on NodeJS stuff like `require('lib')` or similar.

+Also supports WASM.
+Seems to have had mixed reception on this, reports only _some_ WASM libraries generate "CloudFlare Worker Compliant" WASM (eg: the Golang wasm compiler doesn't seem to work, but the Rust wasm compiler worked fine).
+Seems CloudFlare uses Rust internally for a lot of there stuff, so at least that has pretty good support.

+Designed around running stateless/serverless blocks of code, however, can do some rudimentary storage.
+For example, its mentioned you can use global vars to store _some_ data, but its volatile and gets wiped occassionally, so don't rely on it.
+The Worker KV storage is recommended for long-er term storage, however, its query capabilities are limited (its a fairly strict Key-Val store, with )

 ## Dev Experience

 ### `wrangler`

 The CloudFlare version of `gcloud` or `aws` CLI's.
 Only used for CloudFlare workers and the worker KV database.
+Configuration mostly done in the project `wrangler.toml` file.

 Can also generate template projects (`wrangler generate` for a full folder, `wrangler init` for just the `wrangler.toml` config file)

+Whole CLI seems rather primitive.
+Very few commands, <5 arguments or flags on most commands, everything's at the top level, etc.
+Lots of little annoyances, examples:
+* Doesn't have a "builder" for `wrangler generate` like with `npm init`, so you have to go into the `wrangler.toml` to add extra stuff
+* Default `wrangler generate` comes with `prettier`, and two seperate licenses, for some reason?
+Bit of an odd choice to include
+* Doesn't allow you to tell it to not initialize a git repo when generating from a template
+* `wrangler preview` includes an incredibly basic request builder, similar to postman, but with no built-in JSON support, no ability to save your requests, not even a way to see timings or anything?
+* The `wrangler kv:*` commands will often return something like "Add the following to your wrangler.toml", instead of just adding it for you, like in eg: `cargo` or `npm i` of `go`.

 #### `wrangler preview`